LindavdGvB/MicrobialGenomics/_episodes/75_visualizing_genomic_regions.md

 Visit the website https://cagecat.bioinformatics.nl/ and press start at the "cblaster" button

 Fill in the details.
-Use NR for all proteins as annotation source, Refseq for only complete reference genomes, Swissprot for the manuallly curated Swissprot database.
+Use NR for all proteins as annotation source, Refseq for only complete reference genomes, Swissprot for the manually curated Swissprot database.
 NR will be slow and might have false annotations.
 Refseq is faster.
 With Swissprot the annotations will be very precise but not alle proteins are in Swissprot.
 Press Query file and selected the unzipped .fasta files in the folder that contains the genetic regions you are interested in.
 Each region should be one file.

-RUn Clinker.
+Run Clinker.
 Press start.

 ## Manual commandline use of Clinker

-This manual Clinker exercise should only be done *after* you have completed the annotation exercise from day 3 and if you feel compfortable using the commandline.
+This manual Clinker exercise should only be done *after* you have completed the annotation exercise from day 3 and if you feel comfortable using the commandline.
 It requires a good understanding of the input files of Clinker and how to get annotations.
 The commandline extraction procedure is complex and possibly it is better to do this by hand.

 ### Extracting regions
 ~~~